maropu/fuzz-testing-for-spark/README.md

 ## TODO

  - Generates Spark SQL acceptable SQL inputs
-   - The corrent code just dumps all tables in a Spark catalog as a file-based SQLite database, then generates SQLite-aware queries based on the database via SQLSmith.
+   - The current code just dumps all tables in a Spark catalog as a file-based SQLite database, then generates SQLite-aware queries based on the database via SQLSmith.
  - Makes the bundled native library more portable
-   - It has unused dependencies to other shared libries (e.g., libpqxx)
+   - It has unused dependencies to other shared libraries (e.g., libpqxx)

 ## References